-- 9. (1) The Cabinet Secretary shall, in consultation with county executives, develop the necessary policy to facilitate the establishment by county executives of appropriate mechanisms to provide temporary emergency shelters or safe houses and any other relevant services for the protection of victims of domestic violence. - (2) In developing the policy referred to in subsection (1), the Cabinet Secretary shall work with other relevant government departments and non-State actors to ensure that the policy developed takes into account the different community and cultural contexts while respecting the values and principles of the Constitution. - (3) The policy referred to in subsection (1) shall address the following issues among others-
+- 8. (1) The Cabinet Secretary shall, in consultation with county executives, develop the necessary policy to facilitate the establishment by county executives of appropriate mechanisms to provide temporary emergency shelters or safe houses and any other relevant services for the protection of victims of domestic violence. - (2) In developing the policy referred to in subsection (1), the Cabinet Secretary shall work with other relevant government departments and non-State actors to ensure that the policy developed takes into account the different community and cultural contexts while respecting the values and principles of the Constitution.

-- (a) public education and awareness on issues relating to domestic violence; - (b) the conduct of research and development of programmes for eliminating domestic violence and promoting reconciliation and nonviolent means of resolving disputes within the family; - (c) availability and accessibility of supportive professional services including counselling and psychosocial support services and legal aid. - (d) a framework for developing standards to ensure that shelters established or recommended pursuant to this Act are run in accordance with the values and principles of the Constitution; - (e) a framework for guiding the operations of shelters including criteria for admission, the length of stay, benefits and terms and conditions of such stay among others; - (f) in consultation with other government departments, determine and prescribe training requirements for government officers expected to play a role in the implementation of this Act; and - (g) work with other relevant agencies to provide technical and other support services to implementers of this Act. - (3) In designing the mechanisms referred to in subsection (1), the County Executives shall work with relevant community structures to ensure that the temporary relief mechanisms provided are- - (a) sensitive to the local and cultural contexts of the communities where they are established; and
+- (3) The policy referred to in subsection (1) shall, among others, address the following issues- - (a) public education and awareness on issues relating to domestic violence; - (b) the conduct of research and development of programmes for eliminating domestic violence and promoting reconciliation and non-violent means of resolving disputes within the family; - (c) availability and accessibility of supportive professional services including counselling and psychosocial support services and legal aid; - (d) a framework for developing standards to ensure that shelters established or recommended pursuant to this Act are run in accordance with the values and principles of the Constitution; - (e) a framework for guiding the operations of shelters including criteria for admission, the length of stay, benefits and terms and conditions of such stay, among others; - (f) in consultation with other government departments, determine and prescribe training requirements for government officers expected to play a role in the implementation this Act; and - (g) work with other relevant agencies to provide technical and other support services to implement this Act. - (4) In designing the mechanisms referred to in subsection (1), the County Executives shall work with relevant community structures to ensure that the temporary relief mechanisms provided- - (a) are sensitive to the local and cultural contexts of the communities where they are established; and - (b) adequately provide the protection required by victims of domestic violence without exposing the victims to further or other forms of violation and without compromising the values and principles of the Constitution.

-- (b) they adequately provide the protection required by victims of domestic violence without exposing the victims to further or other forms of violation and without compromising the values and principles of the Constitution. - (4) The mechanisms provided for under subsection (1)- - (a) shall progressively be decentralized to the lowest levels in the communities to facilitate access to protective mechanism by all victims of domestic violence regardless of their location in the country; - (b) may be provided in any form including, designated premises, temporary locations, adapted community facilities and mobile facilities; - (c) shall respect human rights principles, including accessibility vulnerable groups, particularly persons with disability; and - (d) shall facilitate access to professional services as necessary including counselling and psychosocial support and legal services.
+- (5) The mechanisms provided for under subsection (1)- - (a) shall progressively be decentralized to the lowest levels in the communities to facilitate access to protective mechanism by all victims of domestic violence regardless of their location in the country; - (b) may be provided in any form including, designated premises, temporary locations, adapted community facilities and mobile facilities; - (c) shall respect human rights principles, including accessibility vulnerable groups, particularly persons with disability; and - (d) shall facilitate access to professional services as necessary including counselling and psychosocial support and legal services. - 9.
+(1) Any person who has reason to believe that an offence involving domestic violence is being or has been committed may give such information to the police officers, religious leaders or any other person in authority. - (2) Any person who by virtue of such reporting attacks, intimidates or does any harmful act to the person providing information commits an offence. - (3) No action or proceeding, including disciplinary action, may be instituted or maintained against a person in respect of the disclosure of information made by the person to a person named under subsection (1). - (4) Subsection (3) does not apply to any person who provides false information maliciously intended to injure another person. - (5) In any proceeding under this Act, no witness shall be required to identify, or provide information that might lead to the identification of, a person who assisted or disclosed information about domestic violence.